Arash (singer): Eurovision Song Contest

 In early 2009, it was revealed that the Azerbaijani entry for the Eurovision Song Contest 2009 would be the song "Always" which was written and composed by Arash.
 The song was performed by Aysel Teymurzadeh and Arash in a duet in Semifinal 2 of the Eurovision competition.
 The song qualified for the Eurovision Song Contest final which took place on 16 May 2009, and was placed third.
 In one of his interviews, Arash explained his decision to represent Azerbaijan in this contest: "Why did I participate?
-I'm originally [ethnically] Azeri, and I would like to have a part in this country's confident ascent in the history of Eurovision."
+I'm originally [ethnically] Azerbaijani, and I would like to have a part in this country's confident ascent in the history of Eurovision."

 Personal life

 Labbaf married his longtime fiancée, Behnaz Ansari, in Dubai in May 2011.